-Participating in team outings can improve communication and problem-solving in the office.
+Participating in team building exercises can improve communication skills and problem-solving in the office or with a remote team.
 It also gives employees a chance to get to know coworkers in a different environment.

-Here are 5 team events that’ll be sure to build up collaboration and team spirit in your office.
+Here are 5 team events that’ll be sure to build trust and team spirit in your office.

 1. Escape Room

-- What It Is: An escape room is a live themed mystery game in which a team is locked in a room and has to solve intricate puzzles to get out within a set time limit.
+- What It Is: An escape room is a live-themed mystery game in which small groups are locked in a room and have to solve intricate puzzles to get out within a set time limit.

 - Why Plan It: It allows teams of all different personality types to work together for a common goal.
 Those who may not be in top leadership positions in the office are able to “demonstrate leadership abilities to managers at an escape room that the managers never realized they possessed.”
-What better way to strengthen team collaboration than having to solve a diamond heist in an hour?
+What better way to strengthen team collaboration, decision making, and creative thinking than having to solve a diamond heist in an hour?

 2. Happy Hour

 - What It Is: Happy hour is the time of the day when drinks and appetizers are offered at a reduced price.
-This is typically right after the work day, and it allows your team to indulge without breaking your team budget.
-You can hold one at a nearby bar or restaurant, or even right at your office.
+This is typically right after the work day, and it allows your large group or even entire team to indulge without breaking your team budget.
+You can hold one at a nearby bar or restaurant or even right at your office in your conference room.

 - Why Plan It: Team happy hours are the perfect opportunity to wind down after a hard day’s work.
 When hanging with coworkers in a casual setting, people have a chance to talk about topics that are not work-related.
-This builds camaraderie and trust.
+This builds camaraderie, trust and is a great icebreaker.

 - Where To Start: You can search bars close to the office for happy hour deals.
 Or, you can plan one at the office, and have drinks and appetizers delivered.